 - Chapter 11 (Resurrection):-

-- Start a review of "Luper (Steven), Ed. - The Cambridge Companion to Life and Death", especially
+- "Luper (Steven), Ed. - The Cambridge Companion to Life and Death": Start a review, especially

 → "Olson (Eric) - The Nature of People",

-- Read and review

 - "MacIntosh (J.J.) - Reincarnation and Relativized Identity": Read and review

-- "Baker (Lynne Rudder) - Death and the Afterlife", and
+- "Baker (Lynne Rudder) - Death and the Afterlife": Read and review

-- "Corcoran (Kevin) - Dualism, Materialism and the Problem of Post Mortem Survival".
+- "Corcoran (Kevin) - Dualism, Materialism and the Problem of Post Mortem Survival": Read and review

 - As background tasks:-

-- Convert old PDF-précis, Etc to Notes,
+- Convert old PDFs to Notes:-

 - Complete cataloguing the books downloaded from Springer,